kedro-org/kedro/CONTRIBUTING.md

 You can find the Kedro community on our [Slack organisation](https://slack.kedro.org/), which is where we share news and announcements, and answer technical questions.
 You're welcome to post links to any articles or videos about Kedro that you create or find, such as how-tos, showcases, demos, blog posts or tutorials.

 We also curate a [GitHub repo that lists content created by the Kedro community](https://github.com/kedro-org/awesome-kedro).
+If you've made something with Kedro, simply add it to the list with a PR!

 ## Contribute to the project

-There are quite a few ways to contribute to the project.
-To learn how to do so, visit our [Contribute to Kedro](https://github.com/kedro-org/kedro/wiki/Contribute-to-Kedro) wiki page.
+There are quite a few ways to contribute to Kedro, sich as answering questions about Kedro to help others, fixing a typo on the documentation, reporting a bug, reviewing pull requests or adding a feature.

-## Join our Technical Steering Committee
+Take a look at some of our [contribution suggestions on the Kedro GitHub Wiki](https://github.com/kedro-org/kedro/wiki/Contribute-to-Kedro)!

 Kedro is an incubating project in [LF AI & Data](https://lfaidata.foundation/), a sub-organisation within the Linux Foundation that focuses on open innovation within the data and AI space.